zisyang/linux/283_assign1/README.md

     ```
     sudo make INSTALL_MOD_STRIP=1 modules_install
     ```
-    This can reduce the kernel build size that ignore the debug information.
+    the above line can reduce the kernel build size that ignore the debug information.
     Then,
     ```
     sudo make install